 Scientific Research, Books, Articles, Columns, Lectures and Photographs

-This page describes research activities and scientific instruments that have been published in peer-reviewed journals of science.
+This page describes some of my research activities and scientific instruments, most of which have been published in part in peer-reviewed journals of science.
 Click the Publications tab to see a list of papers.

 Annual Calibrations at Mauna Loa Observatory, Hawaii